-- Addressing the Freshwater Challenge (AFC), in which we support efforts to secure sustainable levels of clean water for people and the environment, particularly in the Great Lakes basin.
+- Addressing the Freshwater Challenge in which we support efforts to secure sustainable levels of clean water for people and the environment, particularly in the Great Lakes basin.

-The new TDF Program Officer (PO) will co-manage the Foundation’s efforts to influence the environmental and social policies and governance of key international financial institutions such as the World Bank Group, regional development banks such as the Africa Development Bank, and national development banks, particularly those in China.
-In addition to the focus on global institutions, the TDF program area concentrates on sustainable development and finance in South America, deepening the Foundation’s impact and helping ground the global approach.
-The overarching goal is to promote international public investment in energy and infrastructure (e.g., large scale hydropower and transmission) that supports sustainable development and reduces environmental harm.
+The Transforming Development Finance (TDF) program area is focused on influencing the environmental and social policies and governance of key national and international development finance institutions, including the World Bank Group, the African and Inter-American development banks, and Chinese development banks.
+The TDF program area also concentrates on sustainable development and finance in South America, deepening the Foundation’s impact and helping ground the global approach.
+The overarching goal is to promote international public investment in energy and infrastructure (e.g., large-scale hydropower and transmission) that supports sustainable development and reduces environmental harm.

-In this role, the PO will:
+In this role, the Program Officer will:

-- Design and execute effective multi-year grantmaking strategies;
+- Design and execute effective multiyear grantmaking strategies.

-- Investigate grant requests and develop funding recommendations;
+- Investigate grant requests and develop funding recommendations.

-- Process, administer and monitor grants and clusters of grants according to Foundation policies and procedures;
+- Process, administer and monitor grants and clusters of grants according to Foundation policies and procedures.

-- Prepare, individually and with other team members, reports and other documents for the Foundation’s management and Board of Trustees;
+- Prepare, individually and with other team members, reports and other documents for the Foundation’s management and board of trustees.

 - Assist with external communications, including representing the Foundation at meetings and in discussions with grantees and partners.

-- At least seven years of experience working on related issues;
+- At least seven years of experience working on related issues.

-- Demonstrated experience creatively and strategically directing limited resources to leverage change;
+- Demonstrated experience creatively and strategically directing limited resources to leverage change.

-- Belief that public participation is fundamental in governmental and intergovernmental processes;
+- Belief that public participation is fundamental in governmental and intergovernmental processes.

-- Strong analytical, writing and verbal communication skills;
+- Strong analytical, writing and verbal communication skills.

-- Proven desire and ability to work collaboratively and respectfully with established and emerging NGO leaders;
+- Proven desire and ability to work collaboratively and respectfully with established and emerging NGO leaders.

-- Strong project, time and budget management skills;
+- Strong project, time and budget management skills.

-- Ability and willingness to conduct extensive international and domestic travel (approximately 60 days per year);
+- Ability and willingness to conduct extensive international and domestic travel (approximately 60 days per year).

-- Flexibility and willingness to work as a member of a team and with other teams/departments throughout the Foundation;
+- Flexibility and willingness to work as a member of a team and with other teams/departments throughout the Foundation.

 - Fluency in a second language preferred.